ETF Expense Ratio Drag Calculator

 The "tracking error" that expense ratios don't capture

-An ETF promising to track the FTSE 100 doesn't perfectly replicate it.
+An ETF promising to track a broad index doesn't perfectly replicate it.
 Tracking error measures the deviation between ETF return and index return.
 Well-run ETFs have tracking error of 0.02-0.10% annually; poorly-run ones can have 0.5%+.
 Tracking error sources: the ETF samples (holds some but not all index constituents), the ETF charges fees (reducing return), cash drag from pending dividends, and operational inefficiency.
 A 0.10% expense ETF with 0.05% tracking error produces roughly 0.15% annual underperformance vs index — worse than the expense ratio alone suggests.
 Some sources of tracking error are legitimate (ETF structure); others are signs of poor management.

 The rise of zero-fee (or near-zero) ETFs